mosesestrada/useraccounts/README.md

 <h2>Description</h2>

 Are you ready to take control of your domain?
 Active Directory is here to help!
 With its centralized management and organization of user accounts, computers, and applications, you'll be able to streamline your resources like never before.
 Plus, with robust security policies, you can rest easy knowing your domain is protected.
-Today, we'll show you how to add some new user accounts to your Active Directory domain and place them in the perfect organizational unit for your needs.
+Today, we'll show you how to add a new user account to your Active Directory domain and then we will configure their logon hours.
 Let's get started!

 <br />